Large Group Health

 9. Organizations have gone directly with a fully insured carrier or a TPA without broker representation.

-Looking For A Reliable & Dedicated Indiana Group Health Insurance Agency?
+Looking For A Reliable & Dedicated Indiana

 When a company reaches more than 200 employees, additional group health insurance vehicles become available.
 Groups can look at fully insured plans but also entertain self-funded options.
 Nefouse and Associates has achieved tremendous success negotiating with carriers for large group business.
-The savings we deliver in this step of the process results in significant savings for the company.
+The savings we deliver in this step of the process result in significant savings for the company.
 Groups with more than 500 employees have market access to additional options for both self-funded and ancillary products.